PalisadoesFoundation/switchmap-ng/docs/docs/frontend/app/components/ConnectionDetails.md

  - useParams for retrieving the device ID from URL parameters.
  - DeviceResponse for the structure of the device data.
- - QUERY for the GraphQL query used to fetch device interfaces.
+ - QUERY for the GraphQL query used to fetch device details.
- - InterfaceEdge and InterfaceNode for the structure of interface data.
+ - [InterfaceEdge](../../types/graphql/GetDeviceInterfaces.md#interfaceedge) and [InterfaceNode](../../types/graphql/GetDeviceInterfaces.md#interfacenode) for the structure of interface data.
- - MacPorts and MacsEdge for the structure of MAC address data.
+ - [Mac](../../types/graphql/GetDeviceInterfaces.md#mac) and [MacPorts](../../types/graphql/GetDeviceInterfaces.md#macports-1) for handling MAC address data.
- - extractMacAddresses and extractManufacturers for helper functions to process MAC data.
- - DeviceNode for the structure of the device node.